Mrnt/multiedit/README.md

 3. Create a page or change an existing page to use the template, which in this case would be called <i>My Custom Template</i>.

 4. Hit the Update button to save the template choice and reload the page.
-There should now be a tab above the Wysiwyg editor for each of the regions defined in the template.
+There should now be a tab above the WYSIWYG editor for each of the regions defined in the template.